-Objectives,

-Targets and
+Objectives, Targets and Indicators

-IndicatorsArticle 6a requires each Contracting Party to develop national strategies, plans or programmes for the conservation

-and sustainable use of biological diversity.
+Article 6a requires each Contracting Party to develop national strategies, plans or programmes for the conservation and sustainable use of biological diversity.

-European Community Biodiversity Strategy, 1998 The European Community Biodiversity Strategy focuses specifically on the integration of biodiversity concerns into sectoral policies, including conservation of natural resources, agriculture, fisheries, regional policies and spatial planning, forests, energy and transport, tourism, development and economic cooperation.
-Objectives, Targets and Indicators During the last decades reduction and losses on biodiversity at a global scale have accelerated dramatically.
+European Community Biodiversity Strategy, 1998

+The European Community Biodiversity Strategy focuses specifically on the integration of biodiversity concerns into sectoral policies, including conservation of natural resources, agriculture, fisheries, regional policies and spatial planning, forests, energy and transport, tourism, development and economic cooperation.

+Objectives, Targets and Indicators

+During the last decades reduction and losses on biodiversity at a global scale have accelerated dramatically.
 Existing measures have proved to be insufficient to reverse present trends.

 This strategy aims to anticipate, prevent and attack the causes of significant reduction or loss of biodiversity at the source.
 This will help both to reverse present trends in biodiversity reduction or losses and to place species and ecosystems, including agro-ecosystems, at a satisfactory conservation status, both within and beyond the territory of the European Union (EU).

 The best way forward is for actors in the relevant policy areas to assume the responsibility for the impacts of their policies on biodiversity.
 With this strategy, the EU reinforces its leading role world-wide in the efforts to find solutions for biodiversity within the framework of the United Nations' Convention on Biological Diversity (CBD).

-PPS9- Biodiversity y and Geological Conservation 2005 the grain of natu diversity in Engla nning policies on protection of biodiversity and geological conservation through the planning system.
-Working with are: a biodiversity strategy for England sets out the Government's vision for conserving and enhancing biological nd, together with a programme of work to achieve it.
-It includes the broad aim that planning, construction, and regeneration should have minimal impacts on biodiversity and enhance it wherever possible.
-Objectives, Targets & Indicators to promote sustainable development by ensuring that biological and geological diversity are conserved and enhanced as an integral part of social, environmental and economic development, so that policies and decisions about the development and use of land integrate biodiversity and geological diversity with other considerations. to conserve, enhance and restore the diversity of England's wildlife and geology by sustaining, and where possible improving, the quality and extent of natural habitat and geological and geomorphological sites; the natural physical processes on which they depend; and the populations of naturally occurring species which they support. to contribute to rural renewal and urban renaissance by: enhancing biodiversity in green spaces and among developments so that they are used by wildlife and to people's sense of well-being; and ensuring that developments take account of the role and value of biodiversity in supporting economic diversification and contributing to a high quality environment.
+PPS9- Biodiversity and Geological Conservation 2005

+PPS9 sets out planning policies on protection of biodiversity and geological conservation through the planning system.
+Working with the grain of nature: a biodiversity strategy for England sets out the Government's vision for conserving and enhancing biological diversity in England, together with a programme of work to achieve it.
+It includes the broad aim that planning, construction, development and regeneration should have minimal impacts on biodiversity and enhance it wherever possible.

+- to promote sustainable development by ensuring that biological and geological diversity are conserved and enhanced as an integral part of social, environmental and economic development, so that policies and decisions about the development and use of land integrate biodiversity and geological diversity with other considerations. - to conserve, enhance and restore the diversity of England's wildlife and geology by sustaining, and where possible improving, the quality and extent of natural habitat and geological and geomorphological sites; the natural physical processes on which they depend; and the populations of naturally occurring species which they support. - to contribute to rural renewal and urban renaissance by: - enhancing biodiversity in green spaces and among developments so that they are used by wildlife and valued by people, recognising that healthy functional ecosystems can contribute to a better quality of life and to people's sense of well-being; and - ensuring that developments take account of the role and value of biodiversity in supporting economic diversification and contributing to a high quality environment.
 The planning system has a significant part to play in meeting the Government's international commitments and domestic policies for habitats, species and ecosystems.
-When identifying designated sites of importance for biodiversity and geodiversity on the proposals map, clear distinctions should be made between the hierarchy of international, national, regional, and locally designated
+Points specific to LDDs are: - When identifying designated sites of importance for biodiversity and geodiversity on the proposals map, clear distinctions should be made between the hierarchy of international, national, regional, and locally designated sites.